On the stability analysis of astrophysical cooling functions

-This occurs at the time of peak temperature during one of several TNE cycles, approximately 3.6 hours before before the cold condensation forms.
+This occurs at the time of peak temperature during one of several TNE cycles, approximately 3.6 hours before the cold condensation forms.
 We note that the lower $Q_f$ in the footpoints of Loop~2, along with a smaller heating scale height, results in less heating in the corona where the condensation forms.
 This reduced heating lowers the threshold to instability (i.e. lowers $\Gamma(n)$ in \eqref{eq:cc_mode_Lambdac}), and it should also be noted that any change in heating parameters will introduce CC modes into the system.

-An animation accompanying the bottom panel of Fig.~\ref{fig:loop_comp} is available online \citepalias[and for animations showing temperature profiles of similar TNE solutions, see][]{2019ApJ...884...68K}.
+An animation accompanying the bottom panel of Fig.~\ref{fig:loop_comp} can be found in the online journal.
 It illustrates the evolution of isochoric $\Lambda_c$ starting from the peak temperature point in a TNE cycle, approximately 13 thermal times (11.8 hours) after exponential heating began and the loop had stabilized into recurring TNE cycles.
 Loop~2 starts off stable, and as time evolves, $\Lambda(T)$ can be seen rising above the critical cooling rate.
 A condensation forms about 3.6 hours later, and this can be compared with the timescale associated with the isochoric growth rate, $t_{th}/N_\rho^\prime = 6.6$ hours.
 Thus, our analysis points to the cause of condensations in TNE loops being the exponential growth of CC modes.